 If there’s one thing John Brunner is known for, it would be the culture shock he gives readers via his books.
 “Stand on Zanzibar” is one of those, with a staccato style of writing, Brunner throws everything at you; multiple points of view, news bulletins, media blitzes and a cacophony of characters, locations, immersing you in an anarchic, overcrowded corporate megalopolis.

-Here are the Brunner stats, and all credit to any writer who can achieve such a Nostrodamian feat as this.
+Here are the Brunner stats, and credit to any writer who can achieve such a Nostrodamian feat as this.

+The world is suffering from severe overpopulation.
 The world’s population would top seven billion.

 Prices have increased sixfold between 1960 and 2010 because of inflation.

 China surpasses Russia as a strategic military threat to the United States of America.
 Cheap computing power and intellectual property theft have enabled their industries to dominate world markets and for the expansion of the CCP’s armed forces.

 Western European Union

 Europeans have formed a union of nations to improve their economic prospects and influence on world affairs.
 In international issues, Britain tends to side with the U.S., but other countries in Europe are often critical of U.S. initiatives.
 Economic and political integration of Europe as a “super state” is ongoing.
 European military commands are still predominantly national with coordination by NATO and the WEU, while the fiscal policy for the continent is anything but unitary; national governments on the Mediterranean rim of Europe have systematically over-spent and caused drains on the financial system of the rest of the West European Community.

 Africa still trails far behind the rest of the world in economic development, and Israel remains the epicentre of tensions in the Middle East.
 There is also majority rule in South Africa;